wuudgh/boolean-uk-api-create-with-express/README.md

 Finally:

 7. type `npm start`, which starts a development server that will reload whenever you make any changes to source files.

 All being well, you will have a terminal window that looks like the following:

 ![](images/terminal.png)

+_Figure 2: The terminal window where the express server is running successfully_

 ## Instructions